 "Blink stands for something different and offers a more universally relatable approach to fitness, which this campaign represents.
 'Fit' looks different on everyone and we celebrate that." - Ellen Roggemann, Blink Fitness

-How to Deliver Consistent Local Marketing Messaging
+How to Deliver Consistent Local Marketing Messaging For Regional Campaigns

-Are you ready replicate the marketing success of these and other industry-leading brands?
-All it takes are four easy steps to learn how to deliver more consistent marketing messaging in your next local campaign.
+Are you ready replicate the regional marketing success of these and other industry-leading brands?
+All it takes are four easy steps to learn how to deliver more consistent regional marketing messaging in your next local campaign.

-Step #1: Define the Brand Message
+Step #1: Define the National Brand Message

 The first step to delivering more consistent local messaging is to identify what makes your brand special.
 Are you trying to be fun and playful or is the brand more authoritative and serious?
 Additionally, look for ways to reflect how you solve customer's pain points in your marketing messaging.
 Do you have the survey data needed to pinpoint your target consumers' wants, desires, and needs?